Multipath Setup

 Host bus adapter time-outs are typically set up for non-multipath IO environments, because the only alternative would be to error out the IO and propagate the error to the application.
 However, with Multipath IO, some faults (like cable failures) should be propagated upwards as fast as possible so that the multipath IO layer can quickly take action and redirect the IO to another, healthy path.

-To configure time-outs for your host bus adapter, add the appropriate options to /etc/modprobe.conf.local.
+/etc/modprobe.conf.local.
 For the QLogic 2xxx family of host bus adapters, for example, the following settings are recommended:

 options qla2xxx qlport_down_retry=1 ql2xfailover=0 ql2xretrycount=5